tsuru/tsuru/docs/managing/repositories.rst

 applications registered in tsuru won't be available in the newly created Gandalf server, or both servers may be out-of-sync.

-When Gandalf is enabled, administrators of the cloud can run the ``tsr gandalf-sync`` command.
+When Gandalf is enabled, administrators of the cloud can run the ``tsurud gandalf-sync`` command.